ImperialCollegeLondon/sharpy/docs/source/content/installation.md

     cd ..
     pip install .
     ```
-    If you want to install it in devlopment mode (the source files will stay
+    If you want to install it in development mode (the source files will stay
-    where the are so you can modify them), use this command
+    where the are so you can modify them), you can make an editable install:
     ```
     pip install -e .
     ```
+    You can obtain further information on editable installs [here](https://pip.pypa.io/en/stable/cli/pip_install/#editable-installs)

 8. This concludes the installation!
 Continue reading the [Running SHARPy](#running-sharpy) section.